This post contains affiliate links.

 Those that want to add lighting to a Power Wheels car can do so easily with an aftermarket kit.
 Installing such a kit typically requires minimal tools, no soldering, and some cutting of plastic.
 Installation typically can be accomplished in as little as one hour, if common mistakes are avoided.

 Of course, installing lights on a Power Wheels car is easier said than done.
 So, stick around, as I will tell you everything you need to know, from common mistakes to pro tips!
-We’ll go over all that and more in our Ultimate Guide to Power Wheels Lights.
+We’ll go over all that and more in our Ultimate Guide to adding lights to your ride-on car.

 Adding lights to Power Wheels can be a simple enough task, as long as enough forethought and preparation are given ahead of time.
 Therefore, it is important to gather all of your tools and equipment ahead of time and make sure you are familiar with whatever plans or instructions have come with your lighting kit.

-Once you are ready to install your lights, simply follow these steps:
+Once you are ready to install your LED lights, simply follow these steps:

-- Survey the situation: The first step you should take is to figure out exactly what you are dealing with when it comes to your own lighting and car.
-Will you put your lights in the front of the car to mimic headlights, or will you place them under the body to give the pavement a colorful glow?
+The first step you should take is to figure out exactly what you are dealing with when it comes to your own lighting and ride-on car.
+Will you put your LED strips in the front of the Power Wheels to mimic LED headlights, or will you place the lights under the body of the Power Wheels to give the pavement a colorful glow?
 Decide which might work best based on your own situation.

-- Prepare your Power Wheels: Prepare your car by removing any batteries or power supply.
-Take the car to a nice clear area where you will have plenty of room to work around it and get a little messy—a garage or basement is recommended.
+Prepare your Power Wheels car by removing any batteries or power supply.
+Take the ride-on car to a nice clear area where you will have plenty of room to work around it and get a little messy—a garage or basement is recommended.

-- Make an incision: After carefully considering the placement of your lights, it is time to make your first cuts through the car’s plastic.
+After carefully considering the placement of your LED light strips, it is time to make your first cuts through the car’s plastic.
 This is best accomplished by using an Exacto knife to score the area you are trying to cut a few times beforehand.
 You can also use a utility knife or a fine-toothed saw for more precision.

-- Wire your lights: Before wiring anything to your Power Wheel’s existing circuitry, it is best to check to make sure it will be able to provide enough juice for your new lights.
-While LEDs are normally very energy efficient, even slight changes in the amount of electricity drawn can have a huge impact on your car’s capabilities.
-For this reason alone, it is normally recommended to attach new lights to a separate battery supply.
+Before wiring anything to your Power Wheel’s existing circuitry, it is best to check to make sure it will be able to provide enough juice for your new lights.
+While LED lights are normally very energy efficient, even slight changes in the amount of electricity drawn can have a huge impact on your Power Wheels car’s capabilities.
+For this reason alone, it is normally recommended to attach new LED lights to a separate battery supply.

-- Attach your lights: Once your lights are attached to their power source, you can safely adhere them to the vehicle.
+Once your LED lights are attached to their power source, you can safely adhere them to the vehicle.
 This can be accomplished by using a simple mount or clip.
 Additionally, super glue or duct tape can be good options as well.

-- Tuck everything away: Make sure no wires are left exposed or vulnerable.
+Make sure no wires are left exposed or vulnerable.
 A snagged wire will often break and cause lights to stop working.
-Glue or tape can be used to help avoid this.
+Glue or tape can be used to help keep them in good working condition.

-- Final safety check: Before letting a child use their newly modified Power Wheel, it is always important to do a final safety check.
+Before letting a child use their newly modified Power Wheel, it is always important to do a final safety check.
 This can include making sure that there is nothing that has happened to impede the car from properly steering, accelerating smoothly, or (of course) safely breaking.
-This can also be a good time to make sure that there are no rough or sharp edges of the plastic and to sand down any problem spots.
+This can also be a good time to make sure that there are no rough or sharp edges of the plastic and to sand down any problem spots to ensure the entire Power Wheels car is in good working condition.

-Common Mistakes to Avoid When Adding Lights to Power Wheels
+Common Mistakes to Avoid When Adding LED Lights to Power Wheels

 Check the Manual First